autocrossblog/autocrossblog_astro/src/content/post/2007/2007-02-18-organization.md

 ---
+tags: [ [ 240z, 280z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2007-02-18T11:00:00+00:00
-title: "February 17th, Garage Cleanup/Organization"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/february-17th-garage-cleanup-organization"
 excerpt: "Discover the process of organizing a garage for a motor extraction project in this blog post.
 Not exciting, but necessary!"
-url: 'february-17th-garage-cleanup-organization'
-tags:  [ 240z, 280z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "February 17th, Garage Cleanup/Organization"
 ---

 I spent a few hours on the 17th getting the garage cleaned up so that I can begin pulling the motor out of the parts car.
 I hope to begin that process today.
 Checkout yesterday's video, though I warn you, it isn't all that exciting!